lexchou-aspose/Aspose.3D-Products/3d/net/point-cloud/gltf/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload GLTF file and hit the \"Generate\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download GLTF file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="GLTF" readMoreLink="https://docs.fileformat.com/3d/gltf/" >}}
+glTF (GL Transmission Format) is a 3D file format that stores 3D model information in JSON format.
+The use of JSON minimizes both the size of 3D assets and the runtime processing needed to unpack and use those assets.
+It was adopted for the efficient transmission and loading of 3D scenes and models by applications.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Generate Point Cloud to Formats" subTitle="Using C#, One can also generate point cloud to many other file formats including." >}}